microbit-carlos/microbit-bird-activity/docs/activity.md

 around".

-Apart from that, the micro:bit contains other sensors that your bird will react to, for example, birds don't like to be shaken!
+Apart from that, the micro:bit contains other sensors that your bird will react to, for example, birds don't like to be shaken! (we assume... no birds were harmed in the making of this workshop - though they may have been subjected to some unpleasant sounds from nearby micro:bits!).

 To programme the micro:bit with Python we use [MicroPython (click here for more info)](https://microbit-carlos.github.io/microbit-bird-activity/micropython/)